acidicoala/Lyptus/README.md

 * `logging`: Enables or disables logging into a `Koaloader.log` file.
 Possible values: `true`, `false` (default).
 * `patches`: An array of objects that describe patches that will be applied in the order they were defined.
 Each object has the following properties:
   * `name`: A string that informally describes the patch.
   * `pattern`: A hexadecimal string that specifies the pattern Lyptus will use when searching.
-The string can contain only hex symbols [0-9][A-F][a-f], whitespaces, and wildcards [?].
+The string can contain only hex symbols [0-9][A-F][a-f], whitespaces [ ], and wildcards [?].
 Keep in mind that 2 hex symbols constitute 1 byte, hence the string must have an even number of characters.
   * `offset`: A byte offset that will be added to the found address when applying the patch.
   * `replacement`: A hexadecimal string that specifies a sequence of bytes to be written at the target address.
 The string can contain only hex symbols [0-9][A-F][a-f].